Texas A&M women's tennis program adds Big 12 Player of the Year from UT

 People are also reading…

 Khirin joins an A&M team that also reached the NCAA quarterfinals for the second straight year.
-The Aggies have to replace graduate Salma Ewing, senior Jayce Goldsmith and senior Carson Branstine who was lost to a season-ending injury in May.
+The Aggies have to replace graduate Salma Ewing, senior Jayci Goldsmith and senior Carson Branstine who was lost to a season-ending injury in March.